Open-Markets-Initiative/Directory/Organizations/Miax/Protocols/ESesM.md

-## ESesM: Extended Session Management
+## ESes M: Miax Express Session Layer

-Extended Tcp session management protocol for Miax equities connections.
+Session management layer used by Miax binary protocols to establish authenticated sessions, exchange heartbeats, and recover sequence gaps across market data and order entry feeds.

 ### Overview

-ESesM is the Miax Extended Session Management protocol providing connection lifecycle management for Tcp-based equities trading sessions.
-The protocol handles session establishment, authentication, heartbeat monitoring, sequence synchronization, and graceful session termination for Miax Pearl Equities order entry connections.

-The protocol extends basic Tcp session management with enhanced capabilities for session recovery, sequence number negotiation, and connection state management.
-ESesM supports reconnection workflows that allow clients to resume sessions and resynchronize sequence numbers after network interruptions, reducing the operational impact of transient connectivity issues.
+ESesM is the Miax Express Session Manager protocol, a shared session layer used across the Miax family of binary market data and order entry protocols.
+It handles session establishment, authentication, heartbeat monitoring, and sequence-based recovery over Tcp, providing a common framework that application-level feeds such as Top of Market and Express Orders build on.

+The session layer defines login and logout message flows, periodic heartbeat exchanges for liveness detection, sequence number negotiation so that clients can resume after a transient disconnect, and gap fill request messages for replay of missing sequence ranges.
+By consolidating these concerns into a single reusable layer, Miax keeps the application-level protocols focused on their own message content.

 ### Transport

-Tcp session layer wrapping Miax equities order entry protocols.
-ESesM messages frame the outer session while business messages are carried as inner payloads.
+Tcp session layer carrying login, logout, heartbeat, sequence reset, and gap fill request messages shared across Miax Express market data and order entry interfaces.

 ### Key Characteristics

-- **Extended session management** - Enhanced session lifecycle beyond basic Tcp
+- **Shared session layer** - Used across Miax market data and order entry protocols
-- **Authentication** - Session-level credential validation during establishment
+- **Authentication** - Login and logout handshakes with credential checks
-- **Heartbeat monitoring** - Bidirectional keepalive for connection health
+- **Heartbeat** - Periodic keepalive exchanges for liveness detection
-- **Sequence synchronization** - Sequence number negotiation on connect and reconnect
+- **Sequence recovery** - Sequence number negotiation and gap fill requests
-- **Session recovery** - Reconnection with state resynchronization after interruption
+- **Binary encoded** - Compact fixed-width session messages
+- **Tcp delivered** - Session state carried over a persistent Tcp connection